Pinaki82/crust/README.md

 We declared our variable `radius` as a `float`, `float radius = 0;`.
 To print it as a `float`, we must convert its datatype.

-The syntax for explicit type casting is,
+The syntax for explicit typecasting is,

 ```
 (datatype) expression